edriessen/avicii-project/README.md

 ![Avicii Time Path Basic](sample_dataviz/avicii_path_basic.png)

+Wow, that is some nice abstract dataviz right?! :)

 Also this function has some extra options.
 I've used these during testing to see if lines were drawn correctly.
 I decided to keep them in so you can get an understanding of how the drawing works.
 Here's an example of the function with all it's extra options set:

 ```
 plot_path_from_dataframe(